Professional Referee Organization

-Professional Referee Organization (PRO) is the organization responsible for managing the referee and assistant referee program in professional soccer leagues in the United States and Canada, working alongside the United States Soccer Federation, Major League Soccer, the Canadian Soccer Association, the United Soccer League, the National Women's Soccer League, and the U.S. Open Cup.
+Professional Referee Organization (PRO) is the organization responsible for managing the referee and assistant referee program in professional soccer leagues in the United States and Canada, working alongside the United States Soccer Federation, Major League Soccer, the Canadian Soccer Association, the United Soccer League, the National Women's Soccer League, MLS Next Pro, and the U.S. Open Cup.

 The organization's targets are to increase the quality of officiating in U.S. and Canadian professional leagues, develop more professional-quality officials at a younger age, and produce officials who will represent the United States and Canada in FIFA competitions.

-The referees employed by PRO are represented by the PSRA.
+The PRO senior match officials primarily referee in Major League Soccer.
+The PRO2 officials primarily referee in the USL, NWSL, and MLS Next Pro.

 History

 The U.S. Soccer Federation and Major League Soccer joined forces in 2012 to create the Professional Referee Organization and the aims for PRO is to develop a higher standard of officiating at a younger age and to produce referees who can represent the United States and Canada in FIFA competitions.

 Then U.S. Soccer President Sunil Gulati said, "We've always understood that the development of referees is an important aspect to the growth of the game in the United States.
 PRO is another step toward the improvement and professionalization of our top referees.
 With the additional resources and funding provided by the formation of PRO, we will continue to build upon the progress we've already made."

+The referees employed by PRO are represented by the PSRA.
+PRO and the PSRA have negotiated several collective bargaining agreements.
+In 2014, PRO used replacement officials for the first two weekends of the MLS season.
+During the 2024 MLS referee lockout, replacement officials were used for the first six matchdays.